zszazi/Deep-learning-in-cloud/README.md

 * Github Education pack - along with many offers has upto $110 credits for AWS - [link](https://education.github.com/pack)
 * Watch out on [fast.ai Forums](https://forums.fast.ai) to get coupon code for free credits
 * Valohai gives you an [researcher license](https://valohai.com/research-license/) for students and researchers
+* Want to use a **Super Computer** but don't have one, go for Golem - [Golem](https://golem.network) is a *decentralized marketplace for computing power*.
+It enables CPUs and GPUs to connect in a peer-to-peer network, enabling both application owners and individual users to rent resources from other users machines, so turbo charge your next model training.

 ## * Notes
 * Google colab and Kaggle kernels have limited session time